THE PARISH OF ST. ELIZABETH'S EPISCOPAL CHURCH

 IN MEMORY OF DAVID CATRON

 With sadness we share that our friend, David Catron, TSSF, died on August 24th, 2020 at the Queen's Medical Center.
-David was stricken during a walk and did not regain consciousness.
+David became ill during a walk and did not regain consciousness.
 He was 81 years old.

-When David's daughter Ruth asked him why he decided to come to Hawaii, he said: "I'm glad I have the opportunity to serve even though I feel quite incapable anymore.
+When David's daughter Ruth asked him why he decided to come to Hawai'i, he said: "I'm glad I have the opportunity to serve even though I feel quite incapable anymore.
 My body is declining and my mind is getting fuzzy.
 My speech is strained.
 But I am glad if I can offer anything -- that is really great.
 The alternative is to lay down somewhere and die.
 I'd rather die on my feet."
-Which is exactly what he did!

 Donate and Pray